evildmp/diataxis-documentation-framework/tutorials.rst

 Success in a cooking lesson with a child is not the culinary outcome, or whether the child can now repeat the processes on their own.
 Success is when the child acquires the knowledge and skills you were hoping to impart.

 It's a crucial condition of this that the child discovers pleasure in the experience of being in the kitchen with you, and wants to return to it.
 Learning a skill is never a once and for all matter.
 Repetition is always required.

-Meanwhile, the cooking lesson might be framed around the idea of learning how to prepare a particular dish, but what we actually need the child to learn might be things like: that we wash our hands before handling food; how to hold a knife; why the oil must be hot; what this utensil is called, how to time and measure things.
+Meanwhile, the cooking lesson might be framed around the idea of learning how to prepare a particular dish, but what we actually need the child to learn might be things like: *that we wash our hands before handling food*; *how to hold a knife*; *why the oil must be hot*; *what this utensil is called*, *how to time and measure things*.

 The child learns all this by working alongside you in the kitchen; in its own time, at its own pace, **through the activities** you do together, and not from the things you say or show.